 Advice and Solutions That Work

 The Higher Ed CIO began as an idea of mine in 2010 while I was serving as an outsourced CIO for a technical college here in Wisconsin.
-I imagined creating a site where the people responsible for IT, whether they had an IT background or not, could go to get high quality advice and solutions that work which they could implement on their own
+I imagined creating a site where the people responsible for IT, whether they had an IT background or not, could go to get high quality advice and solutions that work. they could implement on their own

 In practical terms, the vision for The Higher Ed CIO is to help organizations get the most value from their IT dollar regardless of where they spend them.